oblivia-simplex/Narrativity/2_AAA_Editorial.md

 confused sounds, of whistling and singing, that rose above the gleaming hollows, the serpentine trails of the moon.

-# Quotes from Camille Roy
+## Quotes from Camille Roy

-# Excerpts from \"The Storyteller,\" by Walter Benjamin
+# Excerpts from "The Storyteller,\" by Walter Benjamin

 The art of storytelling is coming to an end.
 Less and less frequently do we encounter people with the ability to tell a tale properly.
 More and more often there is embarrassment all around when the wish to hear a story is expressed.
-It is as if something that seemed inalienable to us, the securest among our possessions, were taken from us: the ability to exchange experiences.[^cr1]
+It is as if something that seemed inalienable to us, the securest among our possessions, were taken from us: the ability to exchange experiences.[^2_AAA_Editorial_cr1]

-One reason for this phenomenon is obvious: experience has fallen in value\... \[The nature of every real story is that\] it contains, openly or covertly, something useful.
+One reason for this phenomenon is obvious: experience has fallen in value... \[The nature of every real story is that\] it contains, openly or covertly, something useful.
 The usefulness may, in one case, consist in a moral; in another, in some practical advice, in a third, in a proverb or maxim.
 In every case the storyteller is a man who has counsel for his readers.
-But if today \"having counsel\" is beginning to have an old-fashioned ring, this is because the communicability of experience is decreasing.
+But if today "having counsel\" is beginning to have an old-fashioned ring, this is because the communicability of experience is decreasing.
 In consequence we have no counsel either for ourselves or for others.